 That’s what Ruth Goldstein has seen.
-Goldstein is Cheshire Medical Center’s Outpatient Registered Dietitian.
-She also leads a monthly diabetes support group and a four-part diabetes class at the hospital.
+Goldstein is one of Cheshire Medical Center’s Outpatient Registered Dietitians.

-“We had a husband and wife come to the classes,” Goldstein recalls.
+“We had a husband and wife come to a series of classes we held about diabetes,” Goldstein recalls.
 “The wife had been newly diagnosed with diabetes and her husband had been diagnosed more than two decades ago.
 He started coming to the classes with his wife and learned how all the pieces come together and how self-care is so important.
 The class motivated him to pay attention to his own body in a way he had never before, and he saw dramatic positive changes in his life.”